-All of the OnPoint products were named for the simple fact they are “OnPoint” and truly hyper-local and relevant to your location.
+All of the OnPoint products were named for the simple fact they are “OnPoint” meaning they are truly hyper-local and relevant to your location.
 This is the OnPoint Advantage.

-Unlike other weather data providers that rely on data weather observation stations only (which are often hundreds of miles from your location of interest to be meaningful and do not factor in topography or geography) Weather Source approaches our weather data in a much different way.
+Unlike other weather data providers that exclusively rely on weather observation station data (which are many times hundreds of miles from your location of interest to be meaningful) Weather Source approaches its weather and climate data in a much different way.

 What’s In OnPoint Weather?

-We actually start with your location of interest which can be a Latitude or Longitudinal point or a geographically bounded area such as ZIP or postal code, DMA (designated market area) or MSA (metropolitan statistical area), and we essentially build a virtual weather station at that point by assembling up to 15 different inputs including weather observation stations, satellite, radar, local sensors and a lot of mathematics, statistics and models to produce truly hyper-local weather data and information.
+Unlike other weather data providers that exclusively rely on weather observation stations, Weather Source actually starts with your location of interest, which can be Latitude or Longitudinal coordinates or a geographically bounded area such as ZIP or Postal Code, DMA (designated market area), MSA (metropolitan statistical area), census blocks, parish or county, and we essentially build a “virtual” weather station at your location by assembling up to 15 different inputs including weather observation stations, satellite, radar, local sensors and a lot of mathematics, statistics and weather analyses to produce OnPoint Weather and OnPoint Climatology.